A Horse of a Different Color: XHTML is not HTML

 Kindly stop reading and let that sink in for a minute.
 If you

-are using XHTML on your site, you are not using valid
+are using XHTML on your site, you are not using valid HTML.
+Try

-HTML.
-Try changing only the DOCTYPE
+changing only the DOCTYPE

-head of the document will return errors, because
+the document will return errors, because XHTML is “a horse of

-XHTML is “a horse of a different color.”
+a different color.”

 Every file has a MIME type;